V Carry is a contemporary breakbeat producer and DJ associated with the modern end of the breaks and bass continuum.

 This newer generation has worked in a landscape where genre boundaries are more porous than in the classic era.
 As a result, breakbeat is often treated less as a fixed formula than as a rhythmic method that can intersect with bass, electro and other UK-rooted dance forms.
 V Carry fits that contemporary logic.

-For an archive of the scene, V Carry is therefore best approached as part of the current infrastructure of breaks culture: a producer/DJ name associated with ongoing dancefloor practice, modern bass pressure and the continued mutation of broken-beat club music.
+For an archive of the scene, V Carry is best approached as part of the current infrastructure of breaks culture: a producer/DJ name associated with ongoing dancefloor practice, modern bass pressure and the continued mutation of broken-beat club music.